nirfedida/connectTask/README.md

 Run the Server:

-Open your terminal, navigate to the 'web-management-api' folder, and run: node app.js
+Open your terminal, navigate to the 'connectTask-main' folder, and run: node app.js

-6. Test API Endpoints
+5. Test API Endpoints
 Use Postman or any other API testing tool to test the following endpoints.
 Include the API key ('connect123') in the request headers:

 POST /items - Create or update an item.